 The desire to blame a bad SLOE is strong (and in some cases may be the truth--a SLOEpedo, if you will).
 As an advisor, you may want to go over your student's application, including their SLOEs to see if these shed any light on why this particular student went unmatched.
 Recall, though, that going into a student's file and reading their SLOEs is technically reserved only for application review purposes and not for advising purposes.
-Reviewing their SLOEs in preparation for a no-match plan, unless the student will be applying to your own program, is actually a violation of ERAS rules.
-Under ERAS terms and conditions, these letters are only to be used for a program's recruitment activities, and post-match advising does not fall under that category.
+Reviewing their SLOEs in preparation for a no-Match plan, unless the student will be applying to your own program, is actually a violation of ERAS rules.
+Under ERAS terms and conditions, these letters are only to be used for a program's recruitment activities, and post-Match advising does not fall under that category.
 Recall also that these students have waived their right to see these letters and you are beholden not to reveal their contents.
+It is also important to remember that as much as you might want to use your network to advocate for your student, SOAP rules are very clear that you are not allowed to reach out on your student's behalf or make contact with anyone prior to their initiating contact with the student.